-Britain’s Amazon-based food delivery app, Deliveroo is set to launch an IPO on March 31st.
+Britain’s Amazon-backed food delivery app, Deliveroo is set to launch an IPO on March 31st.
 In a growing market littered with well-backed rivals, can Deliveroo achieve market dominance by going public?

 It’s a common theme with tech flotations that can be found to be making losses at the time of going public, and Deliveroo has had its own issues with profitability.
 In 2019 alone, the delivery company recorded a deficit of over £300 million.
 Although Deliveroo has stated that it’s become profitable through the busier 2020 period due to COVID-19, the company had been heavily reliant on Amazon’s investments prior to the pandemic.

 Coronavirus and the extended period of national lockdowns that came with it played a significant role in bringing new business to Deliveroo, and takeaway orders on the app accelerated over the course of the past year.

 Although Deliveroo has enjoyed a sustained period of growth over 2020, we can see that the delivery company still only commands around 25% of the UK takeaway market today.
 This is down to the formidable competition that Deliveroo faces in the form of Just Eat and Uber Eats.